Scattering variability detected from the circumsource medium of FRB 20190520B: Methods

 \subsection{Initial Data Processing}

 The data were initially recorded in filterbank format with a frequency resolution of 0.122 MHz and a sampling time of 49.5 $\mu$s.
-The data were subsequently smoothed to a temporal resolution of 1.57 ms using a 1D boxcar filter, except for burst D, for which a temporal resolution of 0.59 ms was used to obtain adequate sampling across the burst.
+The data were subsequently smoothed to a temporal resolution of 1.57 ms using a 1D boxcar filter, except for burst D, for which a temporal resolution of 0.59 ms was used to obtain adequate sampling across the burst {due to its exceptionally narrow temporal width}.